-The Company's headquarters are located in San Diego, California where it leases its headquarters facility, which includes office and laboratory space, and it has a trait development facility for editing plants with terms that expire in March 2033 and August 2025, respectively.
-In June 2024, the headquarters facility lease term was extended until March 2033.
-The headquarters facility lease includes one option to extend the lease that the Company is not reasonably certain to exercise at the lease commencement; therefore, the extension term is not recognized in the calculation of the lease liability.
-The Company had one option to extend the trait development facility lease for one year, but will terminate the lease in August 2025.
-As the Company was not reasonably certain to exercise this option at lease commencement, the option was not recognized as part of the associated operating lease ROU asset or lease liability.
+The Company's headquarters are located in San Diego, California where it leases its headquarters facility, which includes office and laboratory space, and it has the first standardized high-throughput (gene editing) trait development facility for editing plants (Oberlin Facility) with terms that expire in May 2025 and August 2025, respectively.
+The Company has one option to extend the Oberlin Facility lease for one year.
+As the Company is not reasonably certain to exercise this option at lease commencement, the option was not recognized as part of the associated operating lease ROU asset or lease liability.